Clients’ rights and obligations under the taxation laws

 Trustees

-The ATO can amend an assessment within two years after the trustee receives the notice of assessment if the trust is a Small Business Entity.
+The ATO can amend an assessment within two years after the trustee receives the notice of assessment if the trust is a Small or Medium Business Entity.

-If the trustee is a partner in a partnership or a beneficiary of a trust that is not a Small Business Entity, that period extends to four years.
+If the trustee is a partner in a partnership or a beneficiary of a trust that is not or Medium Business Entity, that period extends to four years.

 In any other case, the period is four years.